yoaverez/NuGetDownloader/README.md

 ## Usage

-### Download a single package and all of its dependencies
+### Download a single or multiple packages and all of their dependencies
 ```shell
 NuGetDownloader.exe run
 ```